Acorn vs Absorb LMS: An LMS Comparison

 Absorb LMS vs Acorn: Features & integrations

 Some Absorb LMS warranties are implied (and a little harder to have serviced, diagnosed or fixed) and many features which are standard within Acorn aren’t included with Absorb LMS.
 This includes surveys (an invaluable metric for user engagement), leaderboards (a motivating function of gamification), and customisable widgets (that can provide callouts, reminders or promotions to users).
+What Absorb do well is present you with a far list of features than we will here at Acorn, but the question we pose is what is the reality of the amount of features you will use?
+And why pay for more when not needed?

-At Acorn, we don’t consider innovation an extra cost to you.
-Acorn’s advanced reporting capabilities and learning experience platform (LXP) ensure performance, talent and employee management data are easily tracked and utilised in internal human capital systems, allowing personalised learning pathways to be created for individual learners.
+At Acorn, we also don’t consider innovation an extra cost to you.
+Acorn’s advanced reporting capabilities and learning platform ensure performance, talent and employee management data are easily tracked and utilised in internal human capital systems, allowing personalised learning pathways to be created for individual learners.
 Learning pathways are available through their standalone LXP, Absorb Infuse, that can be integrated with the LMS.

 Absorb LMS vs Acorn: Tech support